melrefaiy2018/publication-scripts/IsiA_paper/README.md

 This repository contains data and code accompanying the manuscript:

-**Quenching of the Photosynthetic Antenna IsiA is Facilitated by its Red-Emitting States** *Mohamed A. A. Elrefaiy, Doran I. G. B. Raccah, Hila Toporik, Dvir Harris, Christopher J. Gisriel, Yuval Mazor, Gabriela S. Schlau-Cohen*
+**Quenching of the Photosynthetic Antenna IsiA is Facilitated by its Red-Emitting States** *Mohamed A. A. Elrefaiy, Dvir Harris,, Hila Toporik, Christopher J. Gisriel, Yuval Mazor, Doran I. G. B. Raccah, Gabriela S. Schlau-Cohen*
-[Journal/Preprint info]

 This work presents a computational analysis of the IsiA protein complex, including:
 * Excitonic Hamiltonian calculations